 Teacher post-intervention (9 question survey)

+Information about the source of each survey question is provided in Exhibits B-D at the end of this document.

 OVERVIEW

 The U.S. Department of the Treasury Office of Consumer Policy has contracted with the Center for Financial Security at the University of Wisconsin to conduct a formal evaluation of My Classroom Economy (MCE) an innovative experiential financial education programs for elementary age students.
 MCE creates a simulated classroom economy where elementary school students learn to make financial decisions through experience.